OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Scan process memory for occurrences of a string ([Memory API](https://www.frida.re/docs/javascript-api/#memory "Frida - Memory API")).
 - Intercept native function calls to run your own code at function entry and exit ([Interceptor API](https://www.frida.re/docs/javascript-api/#interceptor "Frida - Interceptor API")).

-Remember that on iOS, you can also benefit from the built-in tools provided when installing Frida, that includes the Frida CLI (`frida`), `frida-ps`, `frida-ls-devices` and `frida-trace`, to name some of them.
+Remember that on iOS, you can also benefit from the built-in tools provided when installing Frida, which include the Frida CLI (`frida`), `frida-ps`, `frida-ls-devices` and `frida-trace`, to name a few.

 There's a `frida-trace` feature exclusive on iOS worth highlighting: tracing Objective-C APIs using the `-m` flag and wildcards.
 For example, tracing all methods including "HTTP" in its name and belonging to any class whose name starts with "NSURL" is as easy as running: